Teaching modeling in introductory statistics: A comparison of formula and tidyverse syntaxes: Discussion

 Beyond the difference in number of functions shown, there were also differences in the amount of repetition functions saw in the two sections.
 In the \texttt{tidyverse} section, there were more functions shown more than once, and a larger proportion of functions were repeated.
 The most common functions in the \texttt{tidyverse} section were also shown many more times than the most common functions in the formula section.

 Regardless of the syntax they choose, we recommend instructors attempt to reduce the number of functions they expose students to over the course of a semester, particularly in an introductory class, and repeat them as much as possible.
 This will help reduce cognitive load.
-If you are optimizing for the minimum number of functions, the formula syntax may be the best solution.
-If you would prefer to maximize repetition, the \texttt{tidyverse} syntax appears better.
+If optimizing for the minimum number of functions, the formula syntax may be the best solution.
+If trying to maximize repetition, the \texttt{tidyverse} syntax appears better.

 The exercise of counting R functions in existing materials, using the \texttt{getParseData()} function, is one we recommend all instructors attempt, particularly before re-teaching a course.
-It can be eye-opening to discover how many functions you show students, and which functions are only used once.
+It can be eye-opening to discover how many functions are shown to students, and which functions are only used once.

-Overall, the experience of teaching the two functions was relatively similar.
+Overall, the experience of teaching the two syntaxes was relatively similar.
 The R packages that have been developed to support student learning in introductory courses are robust, and made it possible to provide positive experiences to both groups.

 One set of topics where the experience diverged significantly was dealing with two categorical variables, both in terms of summary statistics and inferential statistics.
 Students seem to struggle with conceptualizing of relationships between two categorical variables in general (perhaps related to issues considering conditional probability), and adding code into the mix made it no easier.